How to Make Mango Jam

 Uses for Mango Jam

-- Delicious on toast or as a sandwich filling
+- It is delicious on toast or as a sandwich filling

-- Fruity filling for a layer cake with whipped cream
+- It is the perfect fruity filling for a layer cake with whipped cream

 - When ripe, they are yellow to orange in color.

 - It is packed with a lot of vitamins C, A, and fiber.